HI! I'M MAGGIE MCNAIR!

 My books are for both boys and girls, ages 2-8, and the rhyme makes them a lot of fun to read, again and again.
 Don’t forget to find the hidden bugs on every page!
 Oh, and they are Accelerated Reader Books too.
 This means you can earn points in many elementary schools across the good ole’ U.S.A.

-When you order my books on this website, my mom will personalize them AND you’ll get a FREE, original 8x10 hard-stock print, signed by both the illustrator and my mom.
-Boy, that was a mouthful.
+When you order my books on this website, my mom will personalize them AND you’ll get FREE shipping.
 Oh, and one last thing, send us a message if you want us to come to your school.

 Hope you’ll stick around and become my friend, too.